nest/nest-simulator/doc/installation/linux_install.rst

 NEST should now be successfully installed on your system.

-* Before using NEST, make sure that all the environment variables are set correctly.
+* Before using NEST, make sure that all required environment variables are set correctly.
+In short, this can be established by sourcing the shell script `nest_vars.sh`, which is installed into the path for binaries selected during the CMake run.
 See the section `Environment variables`_ for details.

 * See the :doc:`Getting started <../getting_started>` pages to find out how to get going with NEST or check out our :doc:`example networks <../auto_examples/index>`.